maschmi/maschmi.github.io/_posts/2024-12-18-PasswordWeb.md

 Of course, different steps could be divided further.
 And, at least for me, the borders between these groups can sometimes be a bit fuzzy.
 But for our purpose, this is good enough.
 But enough of definitions, let's look at what we can do to protect the users' password.

-## Threats: For what do we want to protect?
+## Threats: From what do we want to protect?

 ### Data in Use: User enters the password